 Originally from the small town of Volmarstein, Germany, Giselle immigrated to Canada in 1954.
 Now working on her seventh Competent Communication manual, she also enjoys photography—her former occupation—and participates in a creative writing workshop.
 She has self-published five books of poetry and a book of short stories.

-Pamela MacDonald-Wolk, CC, CL, finance director for the National Golf Course Owners Association Canada, knew about Toastmasters more than 20 years ago.
+Pamela MacDonald-Wolk, finance director for the National Golf Course Owners Association Canada, knew about Toastmasters more than 20 years ago.
 She didn’t get the chance to join until 2010, when she spotted an open house sign in front of her local library.
 She joined the West End club, and that’s when she met Giselle.

 What drew you to Giselle?